Mitch Garver Player Props: Rangers vs. Giants

-The Texas Rangers, including Mitch Garver (.343 batting average in his past 10 games), take on starting pitcher Scott Alexander and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+The Texas Rangers, including Mitch Garver (.343 batting average in his past 10 games), battle starting pitcher Alex Cobb and the San Francisco Giants at Oracle Park, Saturday at 9:05 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Athletics.
+In his previous game, he hit a home run while going 1-for-4 against the Giants.

 Mitch Garver Game Info & Props vs. the Giants